 Background.
 FRONTIER aims to provide a robust and comprehensive evaluation of the impact of maternal exposure to traffic-related air pollution on fetal growth.
 Towards this aim, it will (i) disentangle the effects of noise; (ii) identify the relevant window(s) of exposure; (iii) evaluate its modification by socioeconomic status, stress, and physical activity; (iv) elucidate the role of placental function as an underlying mechanism; and (v) explore the potential of green spaces to mitigate it.

 Methods.
-FRONTIER is establishing a new pregnancy cohort in Barcelona (BiSC), Spain.
-Fetal growth is being characterized by anthropometric measures at birth together with ultrasound-based trajectories of fetal development.
-Placental function is being evaluated using Doppler ultrasound indicators.
-Time-activity patterns are being objectively characterized using a combination of smartphones and personal physical activity monitors.
-We will develop and validate an innovative exposure assessment framework integrating data on time-activity patterns with a hybrid modeling framework combining dispersion and land use regression models and campaigns of personal and home-outdoor air pollution monitoring to estimate maternal exposure level as well as inhaled dose of NO2, PM2.5, PM2.5 light absorption, and PM2.5 Cu, Fe, and Zn contents (markers of non-tailpipe emissions) at the main microenvironments for pregnant women (home, workplace, and commuting routes).
+FRONTIER has established a new pregnancy cohort of 1,086 pregnant women in Barcelona (BiSC), Spain, with the last birth occurring in Oct.
+2021.
+Fetal growth was characterized by anthropometric measures at birth together with ultrasound-based trajectories of fetal development.
+We will develop and validate an innovative exposure assessment framework integrating objective data on time-activity patterns with a hybrid modeling framework combining dispersion and land use regression models and campaigns of personal and home-outdoor air pollution monitoring to estimate maternal exposure level as well as inhaled dose of NO2, PM2.5, PM2.5 light absorption, and PM2.5 Cu, Fe, and Zn contents (markers of non-tailpipe emissions) at the main microenvironments for pregnant women (home, workplace, and commuting routes).
 We will assess maternal exposure to noise by integrating measurements at participants’ home-outdoor using noise monitors together with modeled microenvironmental levels of noise and data on noise sensitivity, annoyance, and protections against noise.
-We will apply detailed information on different characteristics of each tree canopy in our study region together with a high-resolution remote-sensing map of greenness to separately characterize the canopy and greenness surrounding maternal residential address.
 We will develop single- and multi-pollutant models to evaluate the impact of air pollution exposure and inhaled dose on fetal growth and the mediatory role of placental function.